bioinfo-pf-curie/mpiBWA/README.txt

 !!
 Breaking the law !!

-Add a new branch called Experimental. <br />
+Add a new branch called Experimental.
 Warning: This is experimental work do not use in production.
-But test it and send us reports.<br />
+But test it and send us reports.

-Rationnal:<br />
+Rationnal:

 The master and FULLMPI branches are made for full reproducibility (independant to the number of jobs) and accuracy but we reach the Amdah'ls law.
-Indeed the locking file RMA implementation (the serialization when computing offsets) introduces a bottle neck we are not able to overpass with RMA technics. <br />
+Indeed the locking file RMA implementation (the serialization when computing offsets) introduces a bottle neck we are not able to overpass with RMA technics.

 This is why we have implemented a new algorithm.
 Now a lot more master jobs are responsible for chuncking the data the way bwa does and present it to bwa-mem aligner.
 And instead of doing it linearly on the fastq now they do it independently and in parallel.
 With a little inter communication they adjust the chunks offets and sizes.
-This method removes the serialization bottle neck. <br />
+This method removes the serialization bottle neck.

-As in the master and FULLMPI branches we obtain a full reproducibility and with a better efficiency and scalability. <br />
+As in the master and FULLMPI branches we obtain a full reproducibility and with a better efficiency and scalability.

-When testing this branch make sure the total number of jobs you take is (master jobs) * 8. <br />
+When testing this branch make sure the total number of jobs you take is (master jobs) * 8.
-8 is the number of aligner threads used by bwa-mem. <br />
+8 is the number of aligner threads used by bwa-mem.
-According to bwa-mem policy all chunks are 10e6 by the number of threads nucleotide bases big. <br />
+According to bwa-mem policy all chunks are 10e6 by the number of threads nucleotide bases big.

-This version does not work on trimmed reads. <br />
+This version does not work on trimmed reads.

-First results test on broadwell. <br />
+First results test on broadwell.

-Sample: <br />
+Sample:

 NA12878 Illumina 300X 2x150 WGS from GIAB chinese trio.

 688 / 352 = 2g (per CPU)

-The alignement is done with 352*8 = 2816 cpu<br />
+The alignement is done with 352*8 = 2816 cpu
-352  are master jobs and  8 is the number of bwa-mem aligner jobs (8 per master jobs)<br />
+352  are master jobs and  8 is the number of bwa-mem aligner jobs (8 per master jobs)

-MPI parameters :<br />
+MPI parameters :
-mpi_run -n 352 -c 8<br />
+mpi_run -n 352 -c 8
-or : <br />
+or :
-MSUB -n 352<br />
+MSUB -n 352
-MSUB -c 8<br />
+MSUB -c 8

 with 2816

-alignment time: 26 mn<br />
+alignment time: 26 mn
-Time to compute chunks: 8s<br />
+Time to compute chunks: 8s

 with 5

-Reproducibility: the pipeline has been tested tested with 5632 and 2816 cpu results are the same. <br />
+Reproducibility: the pipeline has been tested tested with 5632 and 2816 cpu results are the same.

-Next step:<br />
+Next step:

-1) support trimmed reads<br />
+1) support trimmed reads
-2) need tests on low throughput infrastructures<br />
+2) need tests on low throughput infrastructures

 Release 1.0 from 21/11/2017